-General Fund - accounts for the District's primary operating activities.
-It is used to account for and report all financial resources except those accounted for and reported in another fund.
-Special Education Fund - Special Revenue Fund - used to account for and report grants and local revenues used to provide special education services to district students.

-Debt Service Fund - used to account for and report financial resources that are restricted, committed, or assigned to expenditure for the payment of general long-term debt principal, interest, and related costs.
+- General Fund accounts for the District's primary operating activities.
+It is used to account for and report all financial resources except those accounted for and reported in another fund. - Special Education Fund Special Revenue Fund used to account for and report grants and local revenues that are restricted or committed to providing special education services to district students. - Debt Service Fund used to account for and report financial resources that are restricted, committed, or assigned to expenditure for the payment of general long-term debt principal, interest, and related costs. - Capital Projects Fund used to account for and report financial resources that are restricted, committed, or assigned to expenditures for capital outlays, including the acquisition or construction of capital facilities and other capital assets.